 DreamCloud hit the market in 2017 and has since become a very popular luxury hybrid option.
 Even so, it costs just $100 more for a queen size compared to the cheaper Nectar, and is competitively priced compared to its luxury rivals like the WinkBed Mattress and the Saatva Classic (read our Saatva Classic mattress review).

 Unlike Nectar's line of all-foam mattresses, the DreamCloud range contains foam and innersprings, plus an ultra-plush top cover made from an opulent cashmere blend.
 There are currently three DreamCloud mattresses on offer and each one is more premium (in design, performance and price) than the next.

 In this expert Nectar vs DreamCloud comparison, we're focusing on each brand's entry-level mattresses.
 Read our Nectar Memory Foam Mattress review for a complete look at how it fares in all key areas of performance.
-We're yet to publish our official review of the DreamCloud, but our early thoughts are that its excellent value for a luxury bed and ideally suited to couples and heavier bodies who need more support.
+Meanwhile our DreamCloud Mattress review confirms that it's excellent value for a luxury bed and ideally suited to couples and heavier bodies who need more support.

 The Nectar is the cheaper of the two since it only contains foam layers, but the DreamCloud hybrid, made with foam and coils, is very well-priced at $999 for a queen.
 Both the Nectar and DreamCloud also come with hundreds of dollars of free bedding to increase your value for money, along with a 365-night trial and a forever warranty.
 Let's take a closer look at them now...

 Keen to make a decision quickly?
 Here's how these two boxed mattresses match up against each other in key areas...

 - RRP: $873 to $2,086

 - Best for: Most sleepers of light to average build, combo and side sleepers, restless sleepers

 - Standout features: Cooling quilted cover, ample pressure relief